Federico Valverde: 2021–present: Contract extensions, Champions League victories and rise to leadership

 On 24 August 2021, Valverde extended his contract until 2027.
 On 12 January 2022, he scored Real Madrid's third goal in a 3–2 win over Barcelona in extra time of the Supercopa de España semi-final, a tournament which Madrid eventually went on to win.
 On 28 May, he assisted Vinícius Júnior to score the winning goal in a 1–0 win over Liverpool in the 2022 UEFA Champions League Final to clinch a record 14th UEFA Champions League title for Real Madrid.

 On 14 September 2022, he scored his first Champions League goal in a 2–0 victory over RB Leipzig.
 In the 2022–23 season, he netted 12 goals in all competitions, fulfilling his coach Carlo Ancelotti's pre-season prediction that he would score more than 10 goals.
 On 9 November 2023, Valverde extended his contract with Real Madrid until 30 June 2029.

 On 9 April 2024, he scored a first-time volley in a 3–3 draw against Manchester City in the Champions League quarter-finals, which eventually earned him the honour of Goal of the Season.
-Following the victory in the Champions League final, it was announced that he would be allocated the number 8 shirt after Toni Kroos' retirement.
+Following the victory in the Champions League final, it was announced that he would be allocated the number 8 shirt after Toni Kroos' following his retirement.

-In the 2025–26 season, with departure of Luka Modrić and Lucas Vázquez, Valverde was promoted as vice-captain of the team.
+In the 2025–26 season, with the departures of Luka Modrić and Lucas Vázquez, Valverde was promoted as vice-captain of the team.
+On 11 March 2026, he scored the first hat-trick of his career in a 3–0 win over Manchester City in the first leg of the Champions League round of 16.

+On 7 May 2026, a fight broke out between Valverde and his teammate Aurélien Tchouaméni which required him to get stitches and taken to hospital after sustaining a cut during the scrap.
+It was reported that his teammates found Valverde lying on the ground, covered in blood and semi-conscious, and that he suffered partial memory loss after hitting his head.
+Following the altercation, Real Madrid launched a disciplinary investigation.
+The proceedings concluded with both players issuing mutual apologies to one another.
+Consequently, the club imposed a fine of €500 000 on each player and officially closed the internal inquiry.